 During pregnancy, a fair amount of fluid retention that shows up as swelling of your extremities is quite normal.
 Sodium plays an important in regulating fluid levels according to your pregnant body’s demands.
 In addition to that, it plays an important role in carrying out various bodily processes.

 Spikes in hormonal levels of progesterone happens during your pregnancy which encourages the kidneys to remove sodium from the body via urine.
-At this time, it’s mandatory that you don’t cut back on your sodium intake so that you can compensate for
+At this time, it’s mandatory that you don’t cut back on your sodium intake so that you can compensate for its loss from the body.

 Recommended Amount Of Salt Intake During Pregnancy